Made in the USA. Challenges and Considerations for Healthcare IT Buyers and IT Integrators in 2025

 By First Products on Jun 19th 2025

-The Healthcare market has been disrupted in recent years by value based care, EHR initiatives, and the COVID-19 pandemic.
+The healthcare market has been disrupted in recent years by value-based care, EHR initiatives, and the COVID-19 pandemic.
 With these challenges, the demand for robust healthcare delivery solutions has grown.
 Mobile cart solutions that offer rugged, modular, and hygienic features have increasingly been called upon to address healthcare needs in a wide array of unconventional healthcare environments.

 The latest challenge influencing the healthcare industry’s approach to purchasing decisions relates to national policy shifts around trade, manufacturing, and domestic sourcing, aka Made In USA.
-Healthcare buyers on GSA (General Services Administration) contracts, healthcare IT Integrators, and medical equipment manufacturers face heightened concerns about how best to face these challenges.
+Healthcare buyers on GSA (General Services Administration) contracts, healthcare IT integrators, and medical equipment manufacturers face heightened concerns about how best to face these challenges.
 First Products, even with a long history of American healthcare innovation, is navigating the shifts alongside its clients, offering fresh perspectives on the nuances and value of US-based manufacturing.

 This article addresses the Made in the USA approach to buying medical equipment, highlights some challenges buyers and integrators face, and offers practical guidance when selecting a reliable and compliant US-based manufacturing partner in this evolving healthcare landscape.

-“Made in USA” V. “Made in America.
+“Made in USA” vs. “Made in America” — What’s the Difference?

 These two statements are relevant to the discussion but may sometimes confuse when addressing legal requirements in regulated environments like healthcare and federal procurement.
 Here’s a quick breakdown.